codedribbler/Taste-Bots/README.md

 ### The process involves -:
 1. Getting the data
-2. Preprocessing the date which involves -:
+2. Preprocessing the data which involves -:
       - Data cleaning.
       - Using symspell to correct spelling mistakes.
       - Lemmatization